 The Company's 2015 Equity Incentive Plan provided for the granting of ISOs and NSOs to employees, directors and consultants at the discretion of the board of directors.
-The Company granted options under its 2015 Plan until April 2018 and it was terminated as to future awards in June 2018, although it continues to govern the terms of options that remain outstanding under the 2015 Plan.
+The 2015 Plan was terminated as to future awards in June 2018, although it continues to govern the terms of options that remain outstanding under the 2015 Plan.

-After the effective date of the 2018 Plan, no additional stock awards will be granted under the 2015 Plan, and all outstanding stock awards granted under the 2015 Plan that are repurchased, forfeited, expire or are cancelled will become available for grant under the 2018 Plan in accordance with its terms.
+No additional stock awards will be granted under the 2015 Plan, and all outstanding stock awards granted under the 2015 Plan that are repurchased, forfeited, expire or are cancelled will become available for grant under the 2018 Plan in accordance with its terms.

 Options granted under the 2015 Plan expire no later than 10 years from the date of grant.
 Options granted under the 2015 Plan vest over periods determined by the board of directors, generally over four years.
 The 2015 Plan allows for early exercise of certain options prior to vesting.
 Upon termination of employment, the unvested shares are subject to repurchase at the original exercise price.
-As of June 30, 2018, options to purchase 2,102,045 shares of common stock were outstanding under the 2015 Plan.
+As of September 30, 2018, options to purchase 2,102,045 shares of common stock were outstanding under the 2015 Plan.